tynril/nr-jenkins-plugin/README.md

 1. Optionally enter a new value for the system metric sample interval in the field labeled "System Metric Sample Interval"
 1. Click on the button labeled "Save"

+### Setup global custom attributes
+The New Relic Jenkins Plugin can be customized to add custom attributes to all events produced by a specific Jenkins instance.

+To customize global custom attributes, perform the following steps.

+1. Login to your Jenkins server as an administrator
+1. Navigate to `/jenkins/configure`
+1. Scroll down to the section labeled "New Relic"
+1. Optionally add any Global Custom Attribute as desired
+1. Click on the button labeled "Save"

 ### Dashboards
 Once installed and configured, the New Relic Jenkins Plugin will immediately start sending build events for all builds in Jenkins to Insights.
 Build events